bready2die/security_project/README.md

 Make
 ```

-step 3: copy over bash-4.3 and bdoor_common.h to the target machine, and compile Bash by running configure --with-bash-malloc=no and make (to have this work with different versions of Bash, go int bash-4.3/builtins, copy over gibroot.def to the other version's builtin folder, and change its Makefile.in to conform with https://stackoverflow.com/questions/10063417/how-do-i-add-an-internal-command-to-bash)
+step 3: copy over bash-4.3 and bdoor_common.h to the target machine, and compile Bash by running configure --with-bash-malloc=no and make (to have this work with different versions of Bash, go into bash-4.3/builtins, copy over gibroot.def to the other version's builtin folder, and change its Makefile.in to conform with https://stackoverflow.com/questions/10063417/how-do-i-add-an-internal-command-to-bash)
 ```
 cd bash-4.3
 ./configure --with-bash-malloc=no